nbeaumont/appro-img-deliverer/README.md

 - Delivers, in a lightbox, a large version of that image, adapted to the rendering surface of the output device it is viewed on.

 - Adapts the largest dimension of the image delivered, to the largest dimension of the rendering surface of the output device.
-For example, if you have a breakpoint at 640px in your CSS Media Queries and your viewport size is 360px by 511px; if the image to be delivered is in portrait mode, its height will be 640px, and if it is in landscape mode, its width will be 640px.
+For example, if you have a breakpoint at 640px in your CSS Media Queries and the rendering surface of your device is 360px by 511px; if the image to be delivered is in portrait mode, its height will be 640px, and if it is in landscape mode, its width will be 640px.

-- Serves the same image, whether the device is in portrait or landscape mode on most common mobile devices, to avoid downloading a new image on orientation change.
+- Serves the same image whether the orientation is portrait or landscape for most common device breakpoints, to avoid downloading a new image on orientation change.
 Devices and resolutions covered are the ones found in Google Chrome devTools, Device Mode and Mobile Emulation.

 - Supports for high resolution display with a device pixel ratio equal or superior to 2.